hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 The prior data models for log storage have the benefit of simplicity in that the KVDB has only a single KVS.
 However, they may provide less flexibility than required by the application.
-In this next example, we demonstrate how to use multiple KVS to effectively index log records.
+In this next example, we demonstrate how to use multiple KVSs to effectively index log records.

 For brevity, we define the key structure for each KVS using the tuple